sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 # The Real World

+When I was first learning Elixir I had to find a deep justification for immutability.
+I could turn to Computer Science (everything is expressible with recursion) or math for justification.
+But what about the real world and real computers?
+If I looked at the problem it really seemed that the real world had mutation.
+And then I realized what I was missing.

 ## Time
 Remember the beer analogy, i.e. that the shelf has state, that computer memory has state?
+You have to understand this:

     The real world is actually _immutable_.

 How can this be?

     It's because we forgot to consider _time_ in our world view - and time does exist!

 The real world is immutable when viewed at any point in time
 * the past can’t be changed and